britram/rains-prototype/draft-trammell-rains-protocol.md

 - Subject: A name or address about which Assertions can be made.
 - Object: A type/value pair of information about a name within an Assertion.
+- Assertion: A signed statement about the existence or nonexistence of a mapping from a Subject name and Context to an Object at a given point in time.
+  It is either a Singular Assertion, Shard, or Zone.
 - Singular Assertion: A mapping between a Subject and one or several Objects, signed by the Authority for the namespace containing that Subject.
 See
   {{assertions}}.